ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 ## Dataset

+### Training and Validation Set

+The dataset we used to train our models is Sentiment140 [].
+It is a balanced dataset containing around 1.6 million tweets, with 0.8 million tweets each for tweets with positive and negative sentiment.
+Sentiment polarity is labeled by 0 and 4, corresponding to negative and positive sentiment.
+The data is mined and classified using emoticons.
+The emoticons are removed in the tweets afterwards.
+A tweet was labeled as positive if it contained emoticons with positive sentiment, and vice versa.
+This method has been shown effective for identifying the sentiment [].
+The data would be preprocessed.
+An appropriate amount of tweets would be randomly selected when training each classifier and splitted into training and validation set by a customized ratio.

+### Testing Set

+The test set contains 177 negative and 182 positive tweets after dropping tweets with neutral sentiment.
+The sentiment scores are manually graded to ensure the correctness.
+The performance of each machine learning model is assessed by its accuracy on the testing set to gain an unbiased comparison.
+In the end, we applied the models on the geo-tagged COVID-19 tweet dataset to visualize the sentiment scores on a map.

 ## Methods & Designs

 Given the course based nature of the project,  it is worth trying out multiple different machine learning techniques for our task.
 We used the classic logistic regression as the baseline algorithm in this project and then implemented Multinomial NB, SVM, and BiLSTM classifiers.
 NB and SVM are two machine learning approaches that traditionally perform well in sentiment classification tasks.
 Compared to neural networks, both algorithms require comparatively short training time and yield relatively high classification accuracy with limited data.
 It is commonly held that Support Vector Machine has an overall high performance especially with large feature sets.
-While when dealing with relatively small feature sets, Naive Bayes performs well [9] [10].
+While when dealing with relatively small feature sets, Naive Bayes performs well [9] [10] Finally, we leverage the large amount of data to build and train a BiLSTM classifier.

+The following will elaborate our text preprocessing process, evaluation metric.
+For each model, we will explain the model design and tuning process, following which we will present the result on the test set for comparison.

 ### Preprocessing
 ### Evaluation Metric